 - Is a separate benefit structure within the Teachers’ Retirement Plan.

 - Portfolios reflect market fluctuations on a daily basis.

 If you work for more than one employer in the school year, each employer is responsible for returning any excess contributions earned under that employer to you.
-Your excess contributions will be provided on your annual Retirement Progress Report.
+Any excess member contributions you made during the school year are reported on your Retirement Progress Report.

 Gain and Loss Reserve